PDXIII/pdxiii.github.io/src/pages/projects/my-website.md

 ![my website on 11 May 2023](/images/my-website/website-screenshot-2023-05-11_15-42-50.png)

 I think it is at a point where I can show it and focus again on the projects, because the things I’ve learned about Astro.js and Anime.js want me to apply them.
 But it would be a total overload for this here.
 The game project is the right thing for this and would apreciate a re-write.

+## Wednesday, 17 May 2023

+Today, I’ve added a license to the repository and a [now page][http://petersekan.de/now] to the website.
+Now, I will take a look into an Astro tutorial about structuring content better.
+Let’s see if I will do that.